Ahmosys/leakcheck-raycast/README.md

 ### Available Commands

-- `Lookup Data Breach`: Search for data breaches
+- `Lookup Data Breach`: Search for data breaches by email or username
-- `Menu Bar Monitor`: Continuously monitor an email
+- `Menu Bar Monitor`: Menu bar command to monitor your email for potential breaches

 ## 🔒 Privacy & Security